 Lots of people get this confused, but it is extremely important to know the difference between WordPress.org and WordPress.com.

-WordPress.com is a free hosting platform and WordPress.org is self-hosted.
+WordPress.com is a free hosting platform and WordPress.org is for blogs that are self-hosted.
 They are both created by the same co-founder and hence, their similar names.

-It is super easy to set up your website and have it self-hosted correctly and affordably!
+Fortunately, it is simple to set up your blog and have it self-hosted correctly and affordably!